Observatory on Digital Communication: Infopoverty World Conference

 The 2018 edition of the conference, the 18th, entitled Collective creativity and digital innovation: forging inclusive partnerships to sustain peace and development, was held on 13 April 2018 as usual at the UN NY, room 12 and saw 49 speakers.
 This latest edition, like the previous ones starting in 2012, has been made accessible by the UN TV streaming site.

-Complete list of the several editions of the conferences: